inonext/jsplay/README.md

-Learn and test JS File
+Learn and test JS File with Git